kyphan38/web/assets/docs/study/vault/2-learning-the-vault-architecture.md

 - Key Sharding (Shamir's Secret Sharing)
   - Requires a minimum number of key shares to reconstruct the master key manually
 - Cloud auto unseal
-  - Automatically retrieves and unseals Vault using a key stored in a cloud provider’s key management service (e.g., AWS KMS, Azure Key Vault, GCP KMS)
+  - Automatically retrieves and unseals Vault using a key stored in a cloud provider's key management service (e.g., AWS KMS, Azure Key Vault, GCP KMS)
 - Transit auto unseal
   - Uses another Vault instance with a transit secrets engine to perform the unsealing operation